coatlessali/UltraNix/README.md

 * ULTRAKILL.app will crash if `Preferences`, `Saves`, and `CyberGrind` are not either present or symlinked in `ULTRAKILL.app/`.
 The script now handles this for you.

 ## Known Issues (Linux)
-* Scrolling in menus is very slow on Linux, and inverted.
+* Scrolling in menus is very slow, and inverted.
-* On case sensitive filesystems, the `Cybergrind` folder must be symlinked to `CyberGrind`.
-The script handles this for you.
 * Movie does not play in the Hall of Shame, due to the Linux UnityPlayer not supporting MP4 files.
 * The Level Colloquially Known as 5-S's TV shows a white screen.